Ian Happ Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.69).
+- The Reds have a 4.66 team ERA that ranks 23rd among all MLB pitching staffs.

-- The Reds give up the third-most home runs in baseball (188 total, 1.4 per game).
+- Reds pitchers combine to allow 189 total home runs at a rate of 1.4 per game (third-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.